Leucos albus: Etymology

-Leucos alba belongs to the genus Leucos.
+Leucos albus belongs to the genus Leucos.
 This name is derived from the Greek leukos, which means "white".
 The genus was named by Johann Jakob Heckel, and he did not explain why he chose this name.
 It may refer to the silvery colour of Squalius aula.
 The specific name, albus, is Latin for "white", also referring to the colour of this fish.

 Description

-Leucos alba has its dorsal and anal fins each supported by 11 soft rays.
+Leucos albus has its dorsal and anal fins each supported by 11 soft rays.
 It can be distinguished from the sympatric and closely related Albanian roach (L. basak) in having between 41 and 44 pored scales on the lateral line, rather than between 37 and 39 in the Albanian roach.
 The most common number of branched rays in the dorsal fin is 8 in the white roach and 9 in the Albanian roach.
 There are no markings on the flanks.
 This species has a maximum published total length 25.9 cm.

 Distribution and habitat

-Leucos alba is endemic to the drainage basin of Lake Skadar in Albania and Montenegro, having been recorded in the Crnojević River and the lowermost reaches of the Morača River.
+Leucos albus is endemic to the drainage basin of Lake Skadar in Albania and Montenegro, having been recorded in the Crnojević River and the lowermost reaches of the Morača River.
 The white roach is most numerous in Lake Skadar, gathering in large shoals near sublacustrine springs in the winter.

 Biology

-Leucos alba is omnivorous, eating algae, zooplankton and small invertebrates.
+Leucos albus is omnivorous, eating algae, zooplankton and small invertebrates.
 They live for at least six years, reaching sexual maturity from two years old.
 The spawning season runs from late winter into spring.